ReModded/ReWhitelist/README.md

 This plugin allows you to create and manage multiple whitelists.

 By default all whitelists are disabled.<br>
-When default whitelist is enabled, all players are forbidden to enter, unless any other whitelist is enabled and allows entrance.<br>
+When the default whitelist is enabled, all players are forbidden to enter, unless any other enabled whitelist allows entrance.<br>
-When whitelist's servers are empty, whitelist protects all servers, otherwise whitelist protects only specified servers.
+When whitelist's servers are empty, whitelist protects all servers, otherwise whitelist protects only specified servers.<br>

+Plugin has a built-in integration with [Floodgate](https://github.com/GeyserMC/Floodgate) to allow players to join the server with their Floodgate accounts.

 ## Commands & permissions
 Main command is `/whitelist` which allows you to manage whitelists.